asphyxia ain’t my kink…

 The night was okay, but I felt really sick the next morning.
 Having had my flu shot some days before, I still wonder whether it all could have been a side effect…

 Monday I stayed in bed for the most part and entertained myself with the fone and the tablet.
-The standard program: Ibu and tea for the rescue.
+The standard program: Ibuprofen and tea for the rescue.

 Monday night I would also stay at my place.

 Already in the evening I felt my throat tightening and breathing getting harder.
 Okay, I have been dealing with a swollen voice-box in the past and usually it is not fun times, but I know how to manage.
 Keep cool, breathe slowly and everything will be fine in the end.

 Not this time.